njbmartin/razer-comms-desktop/README.md

 ## Getting Started

+You can download Razer Comms Desktop from [Releases](https://github.com/njbmartin/razer-comms-desktop/releases).

+## Development

-You can download the installer from [Releases](https://github.com/njbmartin/razer-comms-desktop/releases), or if you're feeling adventurous, you can build this project yourself to see how it's created.
+If you're feeling adventurous, you can build this project yourself to see how it's created.
 At the very least, you will need a code editor such as [Visual Studio Code](https://code.visualstudio.com/), and you'll also need [Node.js](https://nodejs.org/).

 1. Clone this repository
 2. Open up the folder within Visual Studio Code